Parallel Logical Measurements via Quantum Code Surgery: Simultaneous branching

 In finite-size practical cases, the fact that the representatives to be measured could be much smaller initially than those given by Lemma~\ref{lem:rep_basis} could lead to branching with overlap being more efficient.

-We argue that, as with the procedure described in the main body, the branches can be initialised simultaneously, at the same time as the data qubits required for gauging measurements, and the whole procedure performed with $d$ timesteps in total while maintaining fault-distance $d$, but we do not prove this here.
+We argue that, as in Appendix~\ref{app:ft_proofs}, the branches can be initialised simultaneously, at the same time as the data qubits required for gauging measurements, and the whole procedure performed with $d$ timesteps in total while maintaining fault-distance $d$, but we do not prove this here.